-Both subject specific skills and transferable skills are embedded in all psychology modules, and are assessed through literature-searching exercises, integrative essays, laboratory reports, statistics class-tests, oral and poster presentations, group projects together with a final-year thesis.
+Both subject specific skills and transferable skills are embedded in all psychology modules and are assessed through literature-searching exercises, integrative essays, laboratory reports, statistics class-tests, oral and poster presentations, group projects together with a final-year thesis.
 Some modules use peer-evaluation as well as tutor-evaluation of skills.

-The pass mark for all modules, or specified elements of modules, is 40%.
+The pass mark for all modules, or specified elements of modules is 40%.
+Assessments that are passed cannot be attempted again in order to increase the mark.
+Assessments that are failed can only be attempted again if it results in the failure of the overall module.